wallarm/product-documentation/docs/latest/user-guides/rules/regex-rule.md

 ### Getting an ID of a Regular Expression

 Identifier is generated automatically when you add a new regular expression rule.
 To get an ID of a regular expression, proceed to the following steps:
-1. In the *Rules* tab click the button *All rules* and select *Define a request as an attack based on a regular expression* from the drop-down list.
-1. Select the branch which the desired regular expression was set for.
+1. In the *Rules* tab, welect the branch which the desired regular expression was set for.
-1. Select the group of rules which contains the desired regular expression.
+2. Select the group of rules which contains the desired regular expression.
-1. Click the desired regular expression entry.
+3. Click the desired regular expression entry and copy a regular expression ID.
-1. The *Regex ID* field on the appeared panel contains the desired regular expression identifier.
-Click the button next to the field to copy it to the clipboard.

 ![!Getting an ID of a regular expression][img-regex-id]